 I sat in the district’s most renowned bar, Divano Messia.
 I could practically feel patrons’ gazes cruising over me, but I paid them no mind.
 I felt bad for the first guy who’d offer to buy me a drink, because I was that one-in-a-million man who wasn’t looking to get laid in a place meant for people looking to get laid.
 I just wanted to be left alone to drink.

-Besides, I didn’t have much money to buy a guy a drink.
-All I had in my wallet today was a twenty, enough for two drinks at most, and, if I was lucky, a taxi ride home.
+Besides, I didn’t have the money to woo a guy by buying him a drink or anything like that even if I wanted to.
+All I had in my wallet today was a twenty, enough for my drink at most, and, if I was lucky, a taxi ride home.

 I looked down at my reflection in the bar top and sneered.
 The twenty wasn’t even mine.
-I hadn’t been able to find work since I’d gotten out of the doghouse, and it stung worse than a rough first time that the money I did have I was leeching off my sister.
+I hadn’t been able to find work since I’d gotten out of the doghouse, and I despised that the money I did have I was leeching off my sister.
 I had been for eight months for rent, food, and now alcohol.
 But as much as I hated being out on the town using my sister’s money, I desperately needed the booze.
 If I penned through another to-be-ignored job application sober, I knew I’d blow a gasket.

 When I grimaced at my second sip of the cocktail, a man a few seats away from me laughed.
 I looked up at him, but he wasn’t looking back.
 I wondered if his laughter had even been directed at me as I profiled his average build and cleanly shaven skull.
 What most attracted my gaze to him were his ice-blue eyes.
 I only caught a glimpse of them when he turned to look behind him, but they were astounding.
 A pale winter-blue, almost stark white, just like icicles reflecting the color of the sky.
 I could almost smell the clean air and feel the frigid chill of winter when I saw them.

-Realizing I was staring, I lowered my eyes.
+Realizing I was staring, I lowered my gaze.
 Then I caught sight of an array of black bars on the underside of the man’s wrist.
-A barcode… I gazed back up at his shaven skull and understood, and that was when he looked at me.
+A barcode… I peered back up at his shaven skull and then his face, and that was when he looked at me and smiled.